 Now that the pump is installed on the engine, you are ready to add fittings and lines.
-On Moroso Rotor & Scroll External Oil Pumps, the inlet is on the bottom and the outlet is on the top.
+On Moroso Rotor & Scroll External oil pumps, the inlet is on the bottom and the outlet is on top.
 Both inlet and outlet are tapped for -10AN thread.
-For -12AN oil lines, use a -10AN to -12AN fitting.
+For -12 AN oil lines, use a -10 AN to -12 AN fitting.

 The bottom hole or inlet is connected to a line running from the oil pan pick-up tube.
-The top hole feeds oil to the motor and should be attached by a line to a remote oil filter and then to the appropriate oil filter block-off plate.
+The top hole feeds oil to the motor.
+It should be attached by a line to a remote oil filter and then to the appropriate oil filter block-off plate.
 BE SURE TO USE AN OIL PUMP BLOCK-OFF PLATE WHEN REMOVING THE OLD INTERNAL OIL PUMP.
-Refer to our matched components listed in a Moroso Performance Catalog.
+Refer to our matched components parts list at the beginning of these instructions.